-We are able to support most young adults living independently with complex needs and have experience with attachment and personality disorders, those on the Autism Spectrum, people with mental health issues, mild learning disabilities and challenging and inappropriate behaviours.
+We are able to support most adults living independently with complex needs and have experience with attachment and personality disorders, those on the Autism Spectrum, people with mental health issues, mild learning disabilities and challenging and inappropriate behaviours.

-We are able to support most young adults with complex needs and have experience with attachment and personality disorders, those on the Autism Spectrum, people with mental health issues, mild learning disabilities and challenging and inappropriate behaviours.
+We are able to support most adults with complex needs and have experience with attachment and personality disorders, those on the Autism Spectrum, people with mental health issues, mild learning disabilities and challenging and inappropriate behaviours.

 I came to OPENhouse in need of settled accommodation.
 I am currently on an Apprenticeship, but was finding it a little difficult due to being unsettled.
 Regardless of this I always manage to get up early to travel to my apprenticeship every day.